 You are also going to need a USB to OBD II adapter interface.
 The one I used is listed below, along with a $5 mini-tool set required to replace the switches.
 If you are not too computer-savvy or have never done anything like this before, I am going to recommend the OBDLink EX FORScan OBD Adapter below.

-FORScan ELM327 OBD2 USB Adapter for Windows, Diagnostic Coding Tool with MS-CAN/HS-CAN Switch for Ford Lincoln Mazda Mercury Series Vehicles
+ELM327 USB Adapter OBD2 Scanner for Windows, ELMconfig FoCCCus Diagnostic Scan Tool with MS-Can/HS-Can Switch for Ford Lincoln Mazda Mercury Series Vehicles

 OBDLink EX FORScan OBD Adapter